 m.
 Issuing Agent or Approved Attorney acting in the capacity of a qualified intermediary or facilitator for tax deferred exchange transactions as provided in Section 1031 of the Internal Revenue Code; or

-n. wire fraud, mail fraud, telephone fraud, facsimile fraud, unauthorized access to a computer, network, email, or document production system, business email compromise, identity theft, or diversion of Funds to a person or account not entitled to receive the Funds [perpetrated by anyone other thani. i. the Company,ii.
-Issuing Agent, or Approved Attorney].
+n. wire fraud, mail fraud, telephone fraud, facsimile fraud, unauthorized access to a computer, network, email, or document production system, business email compromise, identity theft, or diversion of Funds to a person or account not entitled to receive the Funds.
+Condition and Exclusion 3.n. does not modify or limit:

+i.
+Your coverage in the Policy; or

+ii. indemnification in this letter for Your loss solely caused by fraud, theft, dishonesty, or misappropriation by the Issuing Agent or Approved Attorney in handling Your Funds or documents in connection with the closing, but only to the extent that the fraud, theft, dishonesty, or misappropriation adversely affects the status of the Title to the Land or the validity, enforceability, or priority of the lien of the Insured Mortgage on the Title to the Land.

 4. If the closing is to be conducted by an Approved Attorney, a Commitment in connection with the Real Estate Transaction must have been received by You prior to the transmittal of Your final closing instructions to the Approved Attorney.

-5. When the Company shall have indemnified You pursuant to this letter, it shall be subrogated to all rights and remedies You have against any person or property had You not been indemnified.
-The Company’s liability for indemnification shall be reduced to the extent that You have impaired the value of this right of subrogation.
+5. When the Company indemnifies You pursuant to this letter, it is subrogated to all rights and remedies You have against any person, entity, or property had You not been indemnified.
+The Company’s liability for indemnification is reduced to the extent that You have impaired the value of this subrogation right.

-6. The Company’s liability for loss under this letter shall not exceed the least of:
+6. The Company’s liability for loss under this letter does not exceed the least of:

 a. the amount of Your Funds;